Happ loses no-hitter in 8th for Twins in 2-0 win vs Pirates

 Happ, in his first season with the Twins, was immediately removed by manager Rocco Baldelli with a two-run lead and replaced by Tyler Duffey.

+”There was going to be no hesitation to let him finish the game if there were still no hits on the board,” said Baldelli, who pulled Jose Berrios from a no-hitter after six innings at Milwaukee in the second game of the season, when the Twins also won 2-0 with a one-hitter.

+Willians Astudillo and Jake Cave each hit their first home runs of the season for Minnesota, spoiling another stellar start by JT Brubaker (2-1).
+The right-hander finished seven innings with five hits and no walks allowed.

 The 38-year-old Happ (1-0) walked two batters, both in the second, and struck out three.
-He threw 95 pitches, with 51 strikes, and lowered his ERA after three starts to 1.69.
+He threw 95 pitches, but only 51 strikes, and managed to lower his ERA after three starts to 1.69 despite a slew of 1-0 and 2-0 counts.

+Not so much to Stallings on that full-count, four-seam fastball in the eighth that Pittsburgh’s catcher stroked to left field to snap an 0-for-19 skid.

+”I feel like in that situation all the pressure is on the pitcher,” Stallings said. ”I just wanted to make him work.”

-Duffey walked Wilmer Difo after the double by Stallings, but struck out Adam Frazier with runners at second and third to end the eighth.
+Duffey walked Wilmer Difo next, but he struck out Adam Frazier with runners at second and third to end the eighth.

-Duffey retired the first batter in the ninth.
+Duffey retired the first batter in the ninth, too.
 Then Taylor Rogers took the last two outs for the save to finish the one-hitter, preserving just the second win for the Twins in their last 11 games.

-Willians Astudillo and Jake Cave each hit their first home runs of the season for Minnesota, spoiling another stellar start by JT Brubaker (2-1).
-The right-hander finished seven innings with five hits and no walks allowed.
-His ERA actually crept up to 2.01.
-Brubaker had given up only one homer in his first three turns.
+After the COVID-19 outbreak they endured during the road trip, which was capped on Wednesday by a crushing 13-12 loss at Oakland in 10 innings, the Twins needed this pick-me-up from Happ in the worst way.

+”He’s very comfortable after all these years with how to go out there and do his job.
+He’s comfortable, seemingly, in every situation.
+It was a wonderful night,” Baldelli said.

-Happ, who left the New York Yankees and signed a one-year, $8 million contract this winter to join his seventh major league team, pitched a two-hitter for Houston against St. Louis on Aug.
-30, 2010, for his career-low-hit complete game.
+Happ, who left New York and signed a one-year, $8 million contract this winter after expressing disappointment by being squeezed out of the Yankees’ rotation, once pitched a two-hitter for Houston against St. Louis on Aug.
+30, 2010, his career-low-hit complete game.
+The Twins are his seventh major league team.

+”It turned out to be a fun one tonight.
+It doesn’t always, but I just wanted to do my part,” Happ said.

-His bid for the no-no caught quite a break in the fifth, when Wilmer Difo hit a comebacker that Happ tried to scoop with his glove.
+Happ’s bid for the no-no caught quite a break in the fifth, when Difo hit a comebacker that he tried to scoop with his glove.

 The ball ricocheted toward third base, where Happ hustled and used a slide to grab the ball in the grass.
 His throw, which likely would have been too late, went wide of first and into foul territory.